The Euclidean-hyperboloidal foliation method. Application to f(R) modified gravity: Introduction

 \paragraph{Global stability of Minkowski spacetime.}

 We are thus interested in the global future evolution from a spacelike hypersurface which is assumed to be a small perturbation of an asymptotically flat and spacelike slice of Minkowski spacetime.
-Suitable data are imposed on such a hypersurface and one seeks to prove that these small initial disturbances decay in time, so that the curved spacetime geometry eventually converge to Euclidean geometry.
+Suitable data are imposed on such a hypersurface and we seek to prove that these small initial disturbances decay in time, so that the curved spacetime geometry eventually converges to the (flat) Minkowski geometry.
 This problem for the vacuum Einstein equations was first solved by Christodoulou and Klainerman \cite{CK}.
 Lindblad and Rodnianski later provided an alternative proof using wave coordinates \cite{LR1,LR2}.
 Bieri addressed solutions with reduced decay at spacelike infinity \cite{Bieri,BieriZipser}, and, most recently, further important advances are due to Hintz and Vasy \cite{HintzVasy1,HintzVasy2} as well as Shen~\cite{Shen}.
 The techniques of proof in these papers apply to \emph{vacuum} spacetimes as well \emph{massless} matter fields.

 Interestingly, the global evolution of \emph{self-gravitating massive fields} was tackled by mathematicians only in recent years, and there is now a growing body of literature on this subject.
 Regarding Einstein's field equations, the nonlinear stability of Minkowski spacetime in presence of a Klein-Gordon scalar field was achieved first for perturbations that coincide with the Schwarzschild spacetime outside a (large) light cone determined from the initial hypersurface and ``propagating'' within the spacetime.
 To this end, LeFloch and Ma~\cite{PLF-YM-book,PLF-YM-two} introduced a new methodology (the hyperboloidal foliation method) based on wave gauge, while in simultaneous and independent work Wang~\cite{Wang} introduced a fully geometric approach.
 It is only more recently that the resolution of the nonlinear stability problem for unrestricted perturbations was achieved in two independent works by Ionescu and Pausader~\cite{IP-two, IP3} and by LeFloch and Ma~\cite{PLF-YM-main}.